ezpaarse-project/bibliomap/services/viewer/README.md

-# bibliomap Viewer
+# BiblioMap Viewer

-Bibliomap Viewer is a service that connects to Bibliomap enricher via websockets.
+BiblioMap Viewer is a service that connects to Bibliomap enricher via websockets.
 It shows the received information on a map, allowing the user to concretely view the consultations events.

 ## Communication with Enricher